Hosts

 UNIVERSITY OF SOUTH CAROLINA PRESS

-Questions curated and answered, fall 2021
+Questions curated and answered

 Established in 1944, the University of South Carolina Press is one of the oldest and most distinguished publishing houses in the South.
 With more than 1,300 books available in print and digital formats, and publishing approximately forty new books annually, the press serves the state and the University of South Carolina.
 Its publications educate, inform, entertain, and inspire while advancing knowledge.